 December 20, 2013, will be marked as a proud day for India and its military scientific and industrial sectors as the indigenously designed and developed Tejas (India’s light multi-role fighter aircraft, known as LCA) gets its second and most important initial operational clearance (IOC).
 While the final operational clearance (FOC) will take about 18 months, after which Tejas will be formally a part of combat forces of the Indian Air Force (consequently by the Indian Navy as well), the process of induction of Tejas into IAF is now a reality after IOC.

-Tejas will face challenges, more prominently in areas like aero-engine, stealth, advanced avionics, etc. Its improvised and next generation versions in future could be subject of intense public scrutiny.
+Tejas will face challenges, more prominently in areas like aero-engine, stealth, advanced avionics, etc. Its improvised and next-generation versions in future could be subject to intense public scrutiny.
 However, its success cannot be ignored.
-As Steve Jobs, the iconic founder of Apple, said: “Journey is the reward,” one hopes the Tejas journey scales new heights in the Indian aerospace technology domain.
+As Steve Jobs, the iconic founder of Apple said: “Journey is the reward,” one hopes the Tejas journey scales new heights in the Indian aerospace technology domain.